Great Cobar mine: Receivership and aftermath

 On 7 April 1914, it was reported in London that the debenture holders had appointed a receiver, Arthur F. Whinney, of the firm, Whinney, Smith, and Whinney.
-Mr George C. Klug, representing the firm of Bewick, Moreing, and Co., would be the new manager of the Great Cobar.
-There would be a complete, and indefinite, cessation of all operations, including even the company's bakery and butchers, throwing about 1,000 men out of work at Cobar.
+Mr. George C. Klug, representing the firm of Bewick, Moreing, and Co., would be the new manager of the Great Cobar.
+There would be a complete and indefinite cessation of all operations, including even the company's bakery and butchers, throwing about 1,000 men out of work at Cobar.

-Work did continued on essential work, such as filling mined out stopes with mullock, to stabilise the stopes.
+Work continued on essential tasks, such as filling mined-out stopes with mullock, to stabilize them.
 The receiver in London authorised this work to begin, during May 1914, and an electrically powered conveyor was installed to move the mullock to the mullocking shaft.
 During this work, there was another fatality.
 In June 1914, Arthur Henwood's lifeless body emerged from a mullock pass, but how it came to be there was not known.
 An inquest determined that he died from suffocation.

-At the beginning of August 1914, the filling work had largely been completed, when a cable arrived from London that resulted in 160 of the remaining workers being laid off.
-Initially, around 60 men were kept on to complete remaining work.
-The events, in Europe, leading to the outbreak of the First World War, paradoxically, had caused a fall in the price of copper.
+At the beginning of August 1914, the filling work had largely been completed when a cable arrived from London, resulting in 160 of the remaining workers being laid off.
+Initially, around 60 men were kept on to complete the remaining work.
+The events in Europe leading to the outbreak of the First World War, paradoxically, had caused a fall in the price of copper.

+Many miners left Cobar or sought employment at other mines in the district.
+One of the local newspapers, The Cobar Herald, went to weekly publication in August 1914, before merging with the town's other newspaper, The Western Age.

 By the beginning of September 1914, only twenty men were employed, and the only activity was the operation of the mine pumps.

-The mines pumps were kept running, until 6 September 1915, when pumping stopped for the first time in 24 years.
+The pumps were kept running until 6 September 1915, when pumping stopped for the first time in 24 years.
 The engine drivers agreed to work for nothing for another fortnight, to prevent the mine from filling.
-During that time, it was hoped to convince the NSW Government to provide a loan to assist the receiver reopening the mine.
+During that time, it was hoped that the NSW Government would provide a loan to assist the receiver in reopening the mine.
 The Premier, William Holman, announced, in early November 1915, that the government would provide the loan, clearing the last obstacle for a recommencement of operations.